LPF On Amp: Definition, Types, And Applications

 LPF Frequency Response

-The frequency response of a low pass filter (LPF) is a crucial aspect to understand when it comes to audio systems.
+The frequency response of a (LPF) is a crucial aspect to understand when it comes to audio systems.
 It determines how the filter affects different frequencies, and ultimately, the quality of the sound produced.
 In this section, we will delve into the intricacies of LPF frequency response, exploring concepts such as understanding frequency response, the difference between flat frequency response and attenuation, and how to adjust the frequency response using LPF.

 Understanding Frequency Response